 Portable heaters call for portable fire extinguishers

 Where there’s smoke there’s fire, and where there’s fire there should be tools to keep it under control!
-Since temporary heaters carry a fire risk, you should have multi-purpose fire extinguishers with a minimum of a 3A 10BC rating close at hand if you use heaters on your construction site.
+Since temporary heaters carry a fire risk, you should have multi-purpose fire extinguishers close at hand on your construction site.

 Fire extinguishers aren’t worth much if you don’t know how to use them properly.
 Remember the PASS acronym: